The SAT Essay is scored separately from the rest of the SAT now, thanks to the changes that went into effect in March 2016.

 - is not repetitive in content or language

 - is sufficiently detailed (using evidence from the text) to fully support the writer’s thesis

 - demonstrates that you understand the text and the author’s claim(s)

 In other words, you need to excel in every one of these aspects to get a perfect score.

 A Sample Essay

 Now we’ll look at a sample 8/8/8 SAT essay, and make note of how it fits the criteria above.
-The prompt (taken from The Official SAT Study Guide (March 2016 & Beyond)) for the sample essay is as follows:
+The prompt (taken from The Official SAT Study Guide) for the sample essay is as follows:

 Write an essay in which you explain how Peter S. Goodman builds an argument to persuade his audience that news organizations should increase the amount of professional foreign news coverage provided to people in the United States.
 In your essay, analyze how Goodman uses one or more of the features listed in the box above (or features of your own choice) to strengthen the logic and persuasiveness of his argument.
 Be sure that your analysis focuses on the most relevant features of the passage.

-The passage to which this prompt refers appears on pp. 183-185 of The Official SAT Study Guide (March 2016 & Beyond).
+The passage to which this prompt refers appears on pp. 183-185 of The Official SAT Study Guide (March 2016 & Beyond), or on slightly different pages in later editions.
 You'll need the passage to follow along with the sample essay below.

 Here’s the essay.
 Read it first, and we’ll have annotations below.